 Kentucky Emergency Management's goal is to coordinate a system of mitigation, preparedness, response, and recovery actions that protect the lives, environment, and property of the people of Kentucky.
 Toward that end, Kentucky Emergency Management requires each county to prepare and update a countywide Emergency Operations Plan (EOP).
 Each county EOP enumerates policies and provisions for a coordinated local, state, and federal emergency response to any natural, technological, or manmade emergency or disaster.
 Each county EOP details preparedness activities for each local government, prior to a disaster.
-These preparedness actions include, but are not limited to, the selection and training of staff and emergency response personnel, development of operation plans, equipping an emergency operations center (EOC), and the establishment of procedures that will effectively prepare the area to respond to emergencies and disasters.
+These preparedness actions include, but are not limited to, the selection and training of staff and emergency response personnel, development of procedures that will effectively prepare the area to respond to emergencies and disasters.
 These county plans and the extensive coordination requirements they contain, ensure that the aftermath of any natural or manmade disaster will be minimized.
 These planning efforts will minimize the length of power outages, expedite efforts to keep roads open, and reduce the amount of time and number of residents who may be displaced from their homes.